eu-digital-green-certificates/dgca-issuance-service/docs/configuration.md

 # Introduction
 Issuance Service is developed as self-contained spring boot application.
-The issuance application consist of 2 part
+The issuance application consist of 2 parts
  * dgca-issuance-service - this spring boot application.
 Backend application that serves services as REST Endpoints.
  * [dgca-issuance-web](https://github.com/eu-digital-green-certificates/dgca-issuance-web) - Web frontend programmed using React framework
 The documentation here concern only dgca-issuance-service